-10. Get the basics right
+Step 10: Get the basics right

-How can you change the world if you can’t boil a pot of water, organise your house or pay your bills on time?
+How can you change the world if you can’t boil a pot of water, organize your house or pay your bills on time?
 You may want to be a professional at solving the world’s most intricate mathematical problems or devising a perpetual motion machine, but how can that happen when you can’t get the basics done?

-11. Answer questions you’ve always had
+Step 11: Answer questions you’ve always had

 What is the event horizon?
 Should human organs be bought and sold in the marketplace?
 Why don't we travel up in space from Earth?
 Why does time only flow in one direction?
 Is a hot dog a sandwich?
 How come we can travel to the moon but can’t make our shoes smell good?